Business

 Start with fewer, better pages.
 I wasted months creating pages that were thin and should never have existed.
 Starting with 5,000 excellent pages would have produced better results faster than starting with 8,000 mediocre ones.

 Invest in original data earlier.
 The pages that rank best have data you can't find elsewhere.
-I should have invested in building unique datasets — user reviews, owner-reported issues, price prediction models — from the beginning instead of relying primarily on aggregated public data.
+I should have built unique datasets (user reviews, owner-reported issues, price prediction models) from the beginning instead of relying primarily on aggregated public data.

 Build the internal linking architecture first.
 I retrofitted the cross-linking system onto an existing site.
 It would have been cleaner and more effective to design the linking structure before generating the pages.

 Monitor crawl budget from day one.
-I didn't start paying attention to Google Search Console's crawl stats until I hit problems.
-By then, I'd already wasted months of crawl budget on thin pages and duplicate content.
+I didn't start watching Google Search Console's crawl stats until I hit problems.
+By then I'd already wasted months of crawl budget on thin pages and duplicate content.

 Is Programmatic SEO Worth It in 2026?